shrwnsan/dataviz/README.md

-# Dataviz Tokenomics
+# Dataviz

-This project is a data visualization tool that explores the tokenomics of various cryptocurrencies.
-It provides interactive charts and graphs to help users understand the distribution, supply, and usage of tokens.
+This project is a data visualization tool that explores various interesting topics, such as tokenomics of cryptocurrencies, ways of working statistics, and more.
+It provides interactive charts and graphs to help users understand the data.

 ## Setup

 To run this project locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/shrwnsan/dataviz-tokenomics.git`
+1. Clone the repository: `git clone https://github.com/shrwnsan/dataviz.git`
 2. Install the dependencies: `npm install`
 3. Start the development server: `npm run dev`
 4. Open the project in your browser at `http://localhost:3000`